asa55/azure-policy-docs-as-flashcards/Deck/Overview/What-is-Azure-Policy/1-What-is-Azure-Policy.md

 ##

-Example: at the subscription scope, you can assign a **definition** that prevents the creation of networking resources.
+Example: at the subscription scope, you can assign a `_____` that prevents the creation of networking resources.
 You could exclude a resource group in that subscription that is intended for networking infrastructure.
 You then grant access to this networking resource group to users that you trust with creating networking resources.

 %